Financial Wellbeing in Retirement

 • Enabling you to invest any sum you free up from selling your home and buying a more modest property.
 This investment can provide you more retirement income, so you can enjoy your retirement even more,

-• Enabling you to move anywhere you please, such as near family or the beach, and
+• It means you can move anywhere you please, such as near family or a lake, and

-• Freeing up a lot of time you would’ve otherwise spent on upkeep if you move to a lower maintenance property.
+• Freeing up a lot of time you would’ve otherwise spent on cleaning and maintenance if you move to a lower maintenance property.

 It doesn’t matter how wealthy you are if you have poor health.
 This means staying active, eating right, and ensuring you have appropriate health insurance in place.
 If you decide not to establish health insurance, then ensure you have a plan to self-insure.